The mother of murder victim Liana White has pleaded guilty to assault charges.

 Justice Robert Weseloh gave Kelly a 2-year conditional sentence, meaning if she keeps her nose clean for 24-months she won’t have a criminal record.

 According to an ‘Adult Probation Order,’ the attacker has been ordered specifically to stay a kilometer away from four people, including a child [who cannot be named] and victims Bryan White and Larry Forbes.
-Kelly was also ordered not to have any contact with them.
+Kelly was ordered not to have any contact with them.

 Bryan is the brother of Michael White; Larry Forbes is White’s step-father.